lynndylanhurley/devise_token_auth/README.md

 * Write tests
 * `User` model is currently baked into this gem.
 Allow for dynamic definition using concerns (or other means).
+* Find a way to expose devise + omniauth configs, using generators perhaps.

 # Contributing
 Just send a pull request.
 I will grant you commit access if you send quality pull requests.